mitre/geodetic_library/README.md

 ## Examples

-See also the `examples` binary built by this repository.
+See also the `examples` binary built by this repository in /src/example.